vincentbernat/thass0.github.io/_drafts/an-intuition-for-logarithms.md

 # Powers, roots and logarithms

-There is [some confusion](https://math.stackexchange.com/questions/3693149/isnt-square-root-a-bit-like-log) as to what the relationship between powers, roots and logarithms is.
+There is [some confusion](https://math.stackexchange.com/questions/3693149/isnt-square-root-a-bit-like-log) about the relationship between powers, roots, and logarithms.
 Some common operations such as addition and multiplication are commutative, unlike exponentiation, which is not.
 Commutativity means that $a + b = b + a$ and $a \cdot b = b \cdot a$: we can exchange the sequence of the operands freely.
 That is not the case for powers.
 Generally, $a^b$ isn't the same as $b^a$ [^9].
 We can show that exponentiation cannot be commutative by choosing an example that doesn't fulfill this property: $3^4 = 81 \neq 4^3 = 64$.

-[TODO: Improve the following three paragraphs.]

-The fact that [exponentiation is not commutative](https://en.wikipedia.org/wiki/Commutative_property#Division,_subtraction,_and_exponentiation) makes it possible to define: the nth-root and the logarithm.
-This may seem surprising since we're so used to commutative operations like addition and multiplication that have only a single inverse operation.
+The fact that [exponentiation is not commutative](https://en.wikipedia.org/wiki/Commutative_property#Division,_subtraction,_and_exponentiation) makes it possible to define two methods of undoing exponentiation: the nth-root and the logarithm.
+This may seem surprising, since we're so used to commutative operations like addition and multiplication that have only a single inverse operation.

-If way say that $x = b^n$, then the nth-root is defined as $b = \sqrt[n]{x}$.
-A sentence that describes what's happening here declaratively might go as follows: "the nth-root of a number x is the base b, such that b to the power of n is equal to x".
-This can also be phrased as a question were the result value of the nth-root is seen as the answer to that question: "what's be base b such that b to the power of n is equal to x?".

-Given the two variables of the exponentiation $x$ and $n$, the roots yields the third one $b$.
-Accordingly, the logarithm, which is just the other inverse function for powers, yields the other parameter $n$ from $x$ and $b$: $log_b(x) = n$.
-The fitting questing would be: "what's the exponent n of b such that b to the power of n is equal to x?".
-As you can see, the question describing the operation has exactly the same structure with a different sequence.
-The part that's hard to think here is the "such that" part of the question.
-We basically have to think in reverse to answer the it.
-That's the difficulty of inverse functions.
+Say we are given an exponentiation $x = b^n$ where $b$ and $x$ are positive real numbers, $b \neq 1$, and $n$ is a positive integer.
+If we know the values of $n$ and $x$, the nth-root gives the value of $b = \sqrt[n]{x}$.
+Else if we know the values of $b$ and $x$, the logarithm of $x$ to the base $b$ yields the values of the exponent $n = log_b(x)$.

+Both the nth-root and the logarithm take the result of an exponentiation as input.
+Put simply, what makes them different is which missing piece they fill in.
+Logarithms can be used to compute the exponent from the result value and the base.
+On the other hand, the nth-root takes the result value and the original exponent, to compute the base.

-I'd also like to share a figure that helped me improve my understanding of the relationship between the three functions.
+The following figure helped me personally improve my understanding of the relationship between the three functions.

 ![Relationship between powers, roots and logarithms]({{ '/public/figures/relationship-power-root-logarithm.png' | absolute_path}})

-It stems from a German mathematics textbook from 1997 called Handbuch Mathematik [^5] which translates to <i>Handbook Mathematics</i>.
+It stems from a German mathematics textbook called Handbuch Mathematik[^5] which translates to <i>Handbook Mathematics</i>.
 The caption reads: "<i>Relationship between power, root and logarithm or between value of power, base and exponent</i>".
 This figure illustrates the *triangular relationship* between the three functions, which is key.
 The same idea is used in [this answer on Stack Exchange](https://math.stackexchange.com/a/165225) to suggest an alternative notation for powers, roots, and logarithms that emphasizes this relationship.

 # Definition of logarithms

-Say we have an exponentiation $x = b^y$ where $y$, $b$ and $x$ are real numbers with the additional constraint that $b$ must be positive and $b \neq 1$.
-Then, the logarithm of $x$ to the base $b$ [is defined as](https://www.alamo.edu/contentassets/3c031ab72f3d4dbda979bc9e66d11634/exponential/math1414-logarithmetic-functions.pdf "Definition of the logarithmic function as given by Crystal Hull")
+Say we have an exponentiation $x = b^y$ where $y$, $b$ and $x$ are real numbers.
+From now on $b$ and $x$ are positive (excluding 0) and $b \neq 1$.
+For such an exponentiation, the logarithm of $x$ to the base $b$ [is defined as](https://www.alamo.edu/contentassets/3c031ab72f3d4dbda979bc9e66d11634/exponential/math1414-logarithmetic-functions.pdf "Definition of the logarithmic function as given by Crystal Hull")

 $$log_b(x) = y ~~ \Leftrightarrow ~~ b^y = x\text{.}$$